-At the end of the day, students will be dismissed from the school lobby.
-Please note that the school issues two student pick-up cards.
+- Students will be dismissed from the classroom.
+Parents should be prompt in picking up their children at dismissal. - Please note that the school issues two student pick-up cards.
 Your child will be released in the care of the person who presents the card to the teacher.
 Parents are also required to bring the pick-up card when they come to collect their child.
-Please ensure that if the card is lost, you inform the school immediately.
-Parents are requested to be on time to pick up their children.

-Primary 4 and Primary 5 students may walk home on their own if written consent is given by the parents.
+Please ensure that if the card is lost, you inform the school immediately. - Primary 4 and Primary 5 students may walk home on their own if written consent is given by the parents.